diegodrf/diegodrf.BuddyInjector/README.md

 class Bar(IFoo foo) : IBar { }
 ```
 #### Override instances
-The behavior of registers is to override registered instances.
-It allows you to register the real implementations and substitute for the mocks only what you need for the test.
+The behavior of **Registers** is to override registered instances.
+It allows you to register the real implementations and for each test that you need a mock you can replace it with it.
 ```cs
 using (BuddyInjector buddyInjector = new BuddyInjector()) {